Unik5/Custom-ERC20-Token/README.md

 ![image](/Images/image.png)

 ## Testing Documentation
 *Used addressed provided by Anvil.
-If this contract is to be deployed to a live network or a testnet, use addresses accordingly*
+If this contract is to be deployed to a live network or a testnet, use addresses accordingly.*
 **Before beginning testing, start an live anvil chain on one terminal and begin testing from another terminal**

 Tested for the following things: